Workforce metrics, specifically those you want to include in your organizational chart, are a lot like toolboxes.

 Evaluating total headcount and its distribution – both geographically and departmentally – guides human capital strategy and helps ensure that the manpower needed to achieve organizational goals is where it should be.

 A subcategory of the headcount metric, span of control measures the proportion of employees to managers of employees.
-It can be calculated for the whole organization or specific parts of the business and is useful when measuring and analyzing managerial efficiency.
+This part of your workforce metrics can be calculated for the whole organization or specific parts of the business and is useful when measuring and analyzing managerial efficiency.
 Just be sure not to include those who are managers by name only when doing the math.

 The word “manager” is often attached to roles that don’t actually have direct reports.
 A project manager or program manager is a good example of this.
 It’s important to make that distinction when calculating span of control so your numbers are as accurate as possible.